 Thomas Beach fly’s under the radar as a popular tourist hotspot meaning you’ll have this beautiful Uluwatu beach almost entirely to yourself.

-If you need to rent a surfboard you can do so from a small surf shack located on the north-end of Thomas Beach Bali.
-The cost of a surfboard rental is around 50,000 rupiah for 2-hours.
+If you need to rent a surfboard you can do so from a small surf shack located on the north end of Thomas Beach Bali.
+The cost of a surfboard rental is around 50,000 IDR for two hours.

 On low tide, you can discover some of the rocky outcrops, secluded beaches and small caves along the coastline nearby to Thomas Beach.
-To check the tide times in advance click HERE.
+To check the tide times in advance Click Here.

-Thomas Beach – Best Uluwatu Beaches
+Thomas Beach – Uluwatu Beaches

 #4 BINGIN BEACH

 Bingin Beach is a surfers paradise when it comes to pumping waves!
 Bingin Beach Surf is one of the most demanding reef breaks in Bali that has surfers flying in from around the globe to try their luck at getting shacked on the fast left-hander barreling wave.

 ARRIVING AT BINGIN BEACH

 As there are no roads down to Pantai Bingin you’ll have to park your scooter at the top of the cliffs in the designated car park and the cost of parking is 2,000 IDR.

 THINGS TO DO AT BINGIN BEACH ULUWATU

-Pantai Bingin – Best Uluwatu Beaches
+Pantai Bingin – Uluwatu Beach

 #5 BALANGAN BEACH